-The integration designer provides a sandbox for testing integrations from the bottom-right Testing pane.
-There, you can invoke an integration, configure test values for config variables, and view test logs in real time.
+The integration designer provides a sandbox for testing integrations.
+From the designer you can invoke an integration, configure test values for config variables, and view test logs in real time.

-If your integration uses config variables, you can specify testing values for those variables under the Configuration tab of the Testing pane.
+If your integration uses config variables, you can specify testing values for those variables under the Configuration tab of the Testing drawer.
 If you specified default values for your config variables, those will be preset for you.
 Otherwise, fill in testing values and credentials for the purposes of testing your integration.

 We recommend that you create testing, non-production sandbox credentials for integration tests.

-After running an integration test, the output of each step is available in the Step Outputs tab of the Test Runner pane.
+After running an integration test, the output of each step is available in the Step Outputs tab of the Test Runner drawer.
 Select which step you would like to see results for from the dropdown menu.
 You can reference those results in subsequent steps.
 This is helpful for debugging and verifying the flow of data within your integration.

-Output for your test run is displayed under the Logs tab in the Test Runner pane.
+Output for your test run is displayed under the Logs tab in the Test Runner drawer.
 If any of your steps log output or throw errors, you will see those logs and errors in this window.

 An integration can be invoked via webhook.
 This is useful if you have a third-party system that sends data to an integration to be processed.

-To test a webhook invocation of an integration, open the Trigger tab of the Test Runner pane and take note of the "POST URL".
+To test a webhook invocation of an integration, open the Trigger tab of the Test Runner drawer and take note of the "POST URL".

 You can use that URL to invoke a test of your integration, just as you would to invoke an execution of a deployed instance - see our webhook trigger docs.
 You can also specify a test payload body to be processed by the integration, and if your integration requires custom HTTP headers, those can be specified under the test payload body.